 Many people with bulimia also have anorexia nervosa.

 Bulimia nervosa; Binge-purge behavior; Eating disorder - bulimia

 Many more women than men have bulimia.
-The disorder is most common in adolescent girls and young women.
-The person usually knows that her eating pattern is abnormal and may feel fear or guilt with the binge-purge episodes.
+The disorder is most common in teenage girls and young women.
+The person usually knows that her eating pattern is abnormal.
+She may feel fear or guilt with the binge-purge episodes.